promote the interoperability of payments acceptance

 By protecting key elements of the transaction value chain through secure cryptographic mechanisms.

-By issuing royalty-free standards leading to an open market for card payments worldwide.
+By issuing royalty-free standards leading to a worldwide payment acceptance open market.

-Develop and maintain common card acceptance standards protocols and specifications based on universal ISO accreditation
+Develop and maintain common payment acceptance standards protocols and specifications based on universal ISO accreditation

 Common implementation guidelines to ensure full interoperability